Originally published on November 14, 2019, updated May 19, 2023

 - Get tips to grow your business.

 Amazon varies FBA inventory storage fees according to time of year, estimated volume, and item size.
-In order to calculate unit dimensions to determine estimated volume, a unit must be packaged and ready to ship according to FBA policies.
-Only then can it be measured by length, width, and height.
+A unit must be packaged and ready to ship according to FBA policies before it can be measured by length, width, and height to determine the correct size tier.

-Amazon charges an additional fee if units are not packaged as outlined by the FBA program policies.
-Calculating these fees manually requires careful math since there are several variables to include; a small mistake could add up to major costs for an FBA seller.
+Amazon charges an additional fee if units are not packaged according to FBA program policies.
+Calculating these fees manually requires careful math since there are several variables to include; a small mistake could lead to major costs for an FBA seller.
 You can use the FBA Revenue Calculator to see cost comparisons between fulfilling orders yourself and via FBA.
-See 2023 US FBA fulfillment fees for current fee information.
+Software like SellerPulse by eComEngine provides detailed FBA fee analytics to help you identify ways to reduce fees for products you currently sell.
+See 2025 US FBA fulfillment fees for current fee information.

 Standard-size Items